Swallow Darkness: The Lasombra

 Enjoy!

-19 responses to “Swallow Darkness: The Lasombra”
+19 thoughts on “Swallow Darkness: The Lasombra”

-Hmm.
+1. Hmm.
 I know you gave the call to say not to freak out and such, but I still feel this write up is a lot weaker than most any prior review of the Lasombra by far.
 The tone seems to waver and can’t fine a real way to distinguish the clan in any focused way, and could use a true direction.
 Not easy, because on paper they just seem to come off as the “other Venture” at first.
 I get that, but this hand-wringing spy villain motif that keeps cropping up is pretty strange for the Lasombra.
 The influences of the author on the piece shouldn’t be that painfully transparent.
 It’s a piece with some ideas worth looking at, overall, but it could be tighter.

 The bigger problem, for me, is that there is 19 powers included!
 Clearly there is not room to write a huge history.
 There isn’t room for a lot of fiction.
 There isn’t space for tons of crunchy mechanics.
 But, the history seemed somewhat short, and the mechanics wayyyyyy longer than I expected.
 Some merits and flaws, a few disciplines, and maybe an alternate rule or two would be nice, but 19 disciplines and a litany of merits and flaws seemed to be exhausting the author.
 Indeed some just seemed like they were hastily thought up and not tested or given an editorial eye at all.
 Are these going to be cut down?
 That is one place that I could see cutting some word count to afford it to another area in the writeup.
 Maybe some of the old “view without/within”?